International Law and Religion Moot Court

-Each team’s overall brief score will be the average of the panel of graders’ scores.
+Each brief shall be individually and independently assessed by each member of the HRC.
+Team’s overall brief score will be the average of the panel of graders’ scores.

-The brief will count toward 50% of the team’s score during the Preliminary Rounds and Quarter-Final Rounds of oral arguments.
+The brief will count toward 50% of the team’s final score.

 Briefs will be judged based on the following criteria: